syncfusion-content/maui-docs/MAUI/Radial-Menu/Populating-Items.md

 You can populate the nested levels of items within a menu to group similar actions based on their result.
 For example, you can group the clipboard operations by adding a clipboard as a main menu and cut, copy, and paste as its children.

-The following code snippet demonstrates how to add the nested items of radial menu.
+The following code sample demonstrates how to add the nested items of radial menu.

 {% tabs %}